 Lamictal and HLH

-A very serious immune system reaction has been identified as a side-effect resulting from the use of Lamictal.
+A very serious and life threatening immune system reaction has been identified as a side-effect resulting from the use of Lamictal.
 This immune system reaction is called HLH (which stands for hemophagocytic lymphohistiocytosis) which causes the immune system to damage the body’s tissues and organs.
 This can cause severe inflammation throughout the body and lead to hospitalization and death, especially if the reaction is not diagnosed and treated quickly.
 HLH typically presents as a persistent fever, usually greater than 101°F, and it can lead to severe problems with blood cells and organs throughout the body such as the liver, kidneys, brain and lungs.